- Advocated for the federal anti-FGM ban that was ultimately signed into law by then-President Trump.

 - Conducted training for frontline professionals on addressing and responding to FGM in Salt Lake City, Utah.

-- Organized six events with fellows on campuses across the country defending free speech and promoting critical thinking and women’s rights, with event recordings reaching 800,000 people in 40 countries worldwide.
+- Organized six events with fellows on campuses across the country defending free speech and promoting critical thinking and women’s rights, with event recordings reaching around 800,000 people in over 50 countries worldwide to date.

 - Ayaan was published in world-renowned journals and magazines, featured on popular podcasts, launched her own podcast, and appeared in broadcast television interviews, panels, and discussions to promote AHA Foundation’s core issues and her latest book, Prey.